 Omicron variant has "robust ability" to evade COVID vaccines, but Pfizer says booster shots "neutralized" it

-Johannesburg — South African scientists who've been testing the current COVID-19 vaccines against the new Omicron variant of the coronavirus have released some early findings that show the strain has a "robust ability" to evade the immunity offered by inoculation.
+Johannesburg — South African scientists have released early data showing the Omicron variant of the coronavirus has a "robust ability" to evade the immunity offered by inoculation.
 But, as CBS News foreign correspondent Debora Patta reports, it's not all bad news.

-U.S. vaccine maker Pfizer and its German partner BioNTech said on Wednesday, meanwhile, that while the standard two-dose regimen of their vaccine was "significantly less effective at blocking the virus," a booster shot "neutralized the Omicron variant in lab tests."
+Pfizer and BioNTech said on Wednesday that while the standard two-dose regimen of their vaccine was "significantly less effective at blocking the virus," a booster shot "neutralized the Omicron variant in lab tests."

 The pharmaceutical companies released a statement reporting their latest data as both they and independent researchers race to understand how much of a threat Omicron poses to the world.
 The news from Pfizer and BioNTech echoed what scientists in South Africa have reported — including that the standard two-dose inoculation "may still induce protection against severe disease."